proxmox/proxmox-backup/docs/backup-client.rst

   pxar:/ > restore target/ --pattern etc/**/*.conf
   ...

-The above will scan trough all the directories below ``/etc`` and restore all files ending in ``.conf``.
+The above will scan through all the directories below ``/etc`` and restore all files ending in ``.conf``.

 .. todo:: Explain interactive restore in more detail